money-on-chain/OMoC-Decentralized-Oracle/README.md

 implementation.
 All the reusable code is in libraries and doesn't use any storage (libraries are stateless).

 ## Operation

-Foundation will setup and deploy contracts and will provide theirs addresses for anyone willing to participate.
+Foundation will set up and deploy contracts and will provide theirs addresses for anyone willing to participate.
 When minimal participants join the contracts will be "started".

 ### Kickoff